 What are some things I should consider before driving in Turkey?

 Before driving in Turkey, ensure you have a valid driving license and familiarize yourself with Turkish road rules, signage, and speed limits.
-Planning your itinerary and being prepared for road conditions and potential hazards is also advisable.
+It is also advisable to plan your itinerary and be prepared for road conditions and potential hazards.

 Can you please summarize the benefits of a road trip in Turkey?